algorithmiaio/dev-center/_pages/administration/admin-config/migration-scripts.md

 ---
-categories: admin-panel
+categories: admin-config
 layout: article
 title: Migration Scripts
 ---

 ## User migration

-To migrate users from one cluster to another, you can use the following script, which is also available [as a GitHub Gist](https://gist.github.com/lemonez/92e549bffd233d1648d6aff34f307b49).
+To migrate users from one cluster to another, you can use the code provided in [this GitHub Gist](https://gist.github.com/lemonez/92e549bffd233d1648d6aff34f307b49).

 ## Algorithm migration